The existence of a spanning tree with leaf distance at least $d$ and leaf degree at most $k$ via the size or the spectral radius with respect to the minimum degree: Introduction

 Let $T$ be a tree.
 For a vertex $v\in V(T)$, the \emph{leaf degree} of $v$ is defined as the number of leaves adjacent to $v$, and the leaf degree of $T$ is the maximum leaf degree among all vertices of $T$.
 The \emph{leaf distance} of $T$ is defined as the minimum distance between any two leaves in $T$.

-In graph theory, deciding whether a graph has spanning trees of particular types is a fundamental problem.
-For example, the Hamilton path problem, that is to find a spanning 2-ended tree, is a famous problem.

 In mathematical literature, the study on the existence of spanning trees attracted much attention.
-For example, Win \cite{S1} made a connection between the existence of spanning $k$-trees in a graph and its toughness, and provided a Chv\'{a}tal-Erd\H{o}s type condition to ensure that a $t$-connected graph contains a spanning $k$-ended tree \cite{S2}; Gu and Liu \cite{XA} characterized a connected graph with a spanning $k$-tree by applying Laplacian eigenvalues; Fan, Goryainov, Huang and Lin \cite{DT} studied the existence of a spanning $k$-tree in a connected graph via the adjacency spectral radius and the signless Laplacian spectral radius, respectively; Kaneko\cite{AK1} introduced the concept of leaf degree of a spanning tree and gave the following criterion for a connected graph to possess a spanning tree with leaf degree at most $k$; Ao, Liu and Yuan \cite{GA} established the tight spectral conditions for the existence of a spanning tree with leaf degree at most $k$ in a connected graph; Zhou, Sun and Liu \cite{DQ} provided the $\mathcal{D}$-index and $\mathcal{Q}$-index for spanning trees with leaf degree at most $k$ in connected graphs; and so on.
+For instance, Win \cite{S1} established a link between the presence of spanning $k$-trees in a graph and its toughness, and proposed a Chvátal-Erdős type criterion for ensuring that a $t$-connected graph contains a spanning $k$-ended tree \cite{S2}.
+Gu and Liu \cite{XA} identified connected graphs with spanning $k$-trees by utilizing Laplacian eigenvalues.
+Fan, Goryainov, Huang, and Lin \cite{DT} investigated the existence of a spanning $k$-tree in a connected graph through the adjacent spectral radius and the signless Laplacian spectral radius.
+Kaneko \cite{AK1} introduced the concept of leaf degree in a spanning tree and provided a criterion for a connected graph to have a spanning tree with leaf degree at most $k$.
+Ao, Liu, and Yuan \cite{GA} derived the tight spectral conditions for the existence of a spanning $k$-ended tree and a spanning tree with leaf degree at most $k$ in a connected graph.
+Zhou, Sun, and Liu \cite{DQ} determined the $\mathcal{D}$-index and $\mathcal{Q}$-index for spanning trees with leaf degree at most $k$ in connected graphs, and other similar studies have been conducted.